antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 Another idea for testing specifically is to offer in the context a ".diff" of the changes of the affected file, so the LLm knows what it should add as tests.

 ### Exploratory Use Cases

+I feel this is an often-overlooked benefit of LLMs—some people may take advantage of it without realizing, while others might not have considered it at all

 #### Investigative Coding